HEPTACOM/heptaconnect-docs/docs/portal-development/015-dependency-injection.md

 Every service container is using a zero-configuration to allow a seamless entry into portal development.
 This means auto-configuration, auto-wiring and automatic PSR-4 resource loading is active by default.
-These features enable dependency injection without any future setup steps for the developer.
+These features enable dependency injection without any setup steps for the developer.

 ## How to get a service?

-There are multiple utility service that are available for every portal node service container.
+There are multiple utility services available for every portal node service container.
 Checkout the [next page](./016-default-utilities.md) for a complete overview of all utility services.
 The examples in this section work with the [PSR-3](https://www.php-fig.org/psr/psr-3/) `LoggerInterface`.